syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-DigitalSignature.md

 {% endtabs %}

-## Digitally sign a PDF document using Windows certificate store
+## Digitally sign a PDF document using the Windows certificate store

-A secure way to store the digital ID is using a Windows certificate store.
-If a root certificate is added in the Windows certificate store, you don’t need to add and trust each of the certificates that are already present in the Windows certificate store manually.
+A Windows certificate store is a secure way to store the digital ID.
+If a root certificate is added to the Windows certificate store, you do not need to manually add and trust each of the certificates that are already present in the Windows certificate store.

 You can retrieve the digital ID “X509Certificate2” from the Windows certificate store and use it to add a digital signature to a PDF document.

-The following code example shows how to create a PDF digital signature using Windows certificate store
+The following code example shows how to create a PDF digital signature using the Windows certificate store.

 {% tabs %}